sijintv/bmtc-api-php/README.md

 # PHP Wraper for BMTC API

 Bangalore Metropolitan Transport Corporation BMTC recently released its Intelligent Transport System (ITS) , But as of now there is no official public api available.
-This is an approch to build a php wraper based on the Reverse engineering work done by [**Aboobacker MK.**](https://github.com/tachyons)
+This is an approach to build a php wrapper based on the Reverse engineering work done by [**Aboobacker MK.**](https://github.com/tachyons)

 API Reference : https://github.com/tachyons/bmtc_api